 So, when a client wants to know whether X, Y or Z will happen in their case, the best approach is to:

-(a) State the Issue – Make sure you understand the question the individual is asking by repeating it back to them and asking for verification.
+(a) State the Issue – Make sure you understand the question the individual is asking by mirroring it back to them, asking for verification and showing empathy.

 (b) State the Rule – Without giving legal advice, make sure you explain the rule (statute, case-law or otherwise) in a general sense.